-323. The scheme offers a simplified expedient procedure for dealing with VAT.
+328. The scheme offers a simplified expedient procedure for dealing with VAT.
 Those interested in taking up the scheme should identify whether it is suitable for them and whether or not an advantage accrues.

-- 324. Method 3 (the combination method) accounting does mean that there is an additional burden on their chambers where members use the flat-rate scheme. - 325.
-The flat-rate scheme can be used in conjunction with the annual accounting scheme requiring a single annual return.
-This could save time and money. - 326.
-It is important to note that the flat-rate applies to all the supplies the barrister makes, including the value of exempt supplies, such as rental income from buy-to-let property.
+329. Method 3 (the combination method) accounting does mean that there is an additional burden on their chambers where members use the flat-rate scheme.

+330. The flat-rate scheme can be used in conjunction with the annual accounting scheme requiring a single annual return.
+This could save time and money.

+331. It is important to note that the flat-rate applies to all the supplies the barrister makes, including the value of exempt supplies, such as rental income from buy-to-let property or the sale of such a property.
 As exempt and zero-rated supplies are included in the flat rate turnover, it is possible depending on circumstances to pay more VAT by being on the scheme.

-Cash Accounting
+c.)
+Cash Accounting Scheme

-- 327. Using cash accounting, VAT is accounted for to HMRC each quarter on the basis of payments received and made (rather than by reference to the tax point of supplies made and received).
-In other words, a business does not need to pay VAT until its own clients have paid it and conversely, VAT on expenses cannot be reclaimed until settled. - 328.
-This scheme is generally available to businesses, provided that the annual taxable turnover is expected to be less than £1.35 million (excluding VAT and capital items).
-After joining a barrister can remain in the scheme until the annual taxable turnover exceeds £1.6m.
-"Outside the scope" supplies are disregarded for the purposes of the threshold tests. - 329.
-The scheme tends not to be used by barristers as they will normally only have to account for VAT on receipt of the fee under the special rules for barristers. - 330.
-Using cash accounting, VAT is paid on sales and customers pay; VAT is recoverable purchases only when suppliers have been paid.
+332. Using cash accounting, VAT is accounted for to HMRC each quarter on the basis of payments received and made (rather than by reference to the tax point of supplies made and received).
+In other words, a business does not need to pay VAT until its own clients have paid up and conversely, VAT on expenses cannot be reclaimed until settled.

+333. This scheme is generally available to businesses, provided that the annual taxable turnover is expected to be less than £1.35 million (excluding VAT and capital items).
+After joining, a barrister can remain in the scheme until the annual taxable turnover exceeds £1.6m.
+"Outside the scope" supplies are disregarded for the purposes of the threshold tests.

+334. The scheme tends not to be used by barristers as they will normally only have to account for VAT on receipt of the fee under the special rules for barristers.

+335. Using cash accounting, VAT is paid on sales when customers pay; VAT is recoverable on purchases only when suppliers have been paid.
 This may be helpful for cash flow, especially if recipients of the particular barristers' services are slow payers.
-Indeed, if the recipient never pays, VAT will not be due on that bad debt so long as the cash accounting scheme continues to be used. - 331.
-On the other hand the following disadvantages should be noted: - a. the VAT cannot be reclaimed purchases until they have been paid for.
-Where most purchases involve credit this may be disadvantageous, and - b. similarly when the circumstances are regular payments are being made, under cash accounting they will normally fall later. - 332.
-In start-up circumstances where then maybe substantial outlays incurred.
-On leaving the cash accounting scheme, account will have to be made for all outstanding VAT due including any bad debts. - 333.
-Cash accounting cannot be used: - a. by anyone in default on their VAT obligations - b. in relation to purchases or sales involving leasing, hiring, conditional or credit sales - c. in relation to acquisitions imports from other EU states - d. in relation to invoices issued in advance services rendered, or - e. in relation to the users of the flat rate scheme.
+Indeed, if the recipient never pays, VAT will not be due on that bad debt so long as the cash accounting scheme continues to be used.

+336. On the other hand, the following disadvantages should be noted:

+- a. the VAT cannot be reclaimed on purchases until they have been paid for.
+Where most purchases involve credit, this may be disadvantageous, and - b. similarly in circumstances involving settlement on deferred payment terms, under cash accounting the input VAT reclaim will normally fall later.

+337. On leaving the cash accounting scheme, account will have to be made for all outstanding VAT due including any bad debts.

+338. Cash accounting cannot be used:

+- a.
+By anyone in default on their VAT obligations. - b.
+In relation to purchases or sales involving leasing, hiring, conditional or credit sales. - c.
+Importing goods into Northern Ireland from the EU. - d.
+Where the payment terms of a VAT invoice are 6 months or more. - e.
+In relation to invoices issued in advance services rendered. - f.
+In relation to the users of the flat rate scheme.